High-voltage direct current: Monopole

-In a monopole configuration one of the terminals of the rectifier is connected to earth ground.
+In a monopole configuration, one of the terminals of the rectifier is connected to earth ground using an electrode.
 The other terminal, at high voltage relative to ground, is connected to a transmission line.
-The earthed terminal may be connected to the corresponding connection at the inverting station by means of a second conductor.

-If no metallic return conductor is installed, current flows in the earth (or water) between two electrodes.
+With no metallic return conductor installed, return current flows in the earth (or water) between two stations.
 This arrangement is a type of single-wire earth return system.

 The electrodes are usually located some tens of kilometers from the stations and are connected to the stations via a medium-voltage electrode line.
 The design of the electrodes themselves depends on whether they are located on land, on the shore or at sea.
-For the monopolar configuration with earth return, the earth current flow is unidirectional, which means that the design of one of the electrodes (the cathode) can be relatively simple, although the design of anode electrode is quite complex.
+For the monopolar configuration with earth return, the earth current flow is unidirectional, which means that the design of one of the electrodes (the cathode) can be relatively simple, although the design of anode electrode is quite complex due to corrosion issues associated with electrochemistry.

 For long-distance transmission, earth return can be considerably cheaper than alternatives using a dedicated neutral conductor, but it can lead to problems such as: